 Recognition & Awards

-Deborah has been recognized by The Best Lawyers in America Best Lawyers for her work in Arbitration, Biotechnology and Life Sciences Practice, Litigation - Regulatory Enforcement (SEC, Telecom, Energy) and Litigation - Securities 2019-2025.
+Deborah has been recognized by The Best Lawyers in America as Best Lawyer for her work in Arbitration, Biotechnology and Life Sciences Practice, Litigation - Regulatory Enforcement (SEC, Telecom, Energy) and Litigation - Securities 2019-2026.

 Deborah is recognized by Chambers USA for her securities litigation work.
 Chambers notes that “she is known for excellent judgement and is a great communicator” and is a "terrific advocate who takes a very strategic approach to things."
 She is also recognized by The Legal 500 US in commercial deals and contracts, M&A litigation: defense, M&A: middle market, securities litigation: defense and shareholder activism: advice to boards; as a litigation, investigations and enforcement Star by LMG Life Sciences; and by Benchmark Litigation as a Litigation Star, Securities.
 She was recognized by Boston magazine as one of the Top 50 Women Lawyers in Massachusetts, and consecutively selected as a “Massachusetts Super Lawyer” in Securities Litigation by the same publication, and in the Mergers & Acquisitions category.
 The National Law Journal named Deborah a Mergers & Acquisitions and Antitrust Trailblazer, an award that recognizes 48 attorneys nationwide who have changed their field of law through cutting-edge, innovative work.